 For example, if a teacher’s laptop is always connected to the projector or TV, it can run software that the mobile devices connect to and display their screen on the TV or projector.
 Examples of software for this includes AirServer, Annotate, Mirroring360, Reflector 2, X-Mirage and Google Cast for Education.
 The key advantage of these solutions is that the teacher is always in control of what is being shown on the screen.
 A downside is that the laptop is ‘tied up’ when a mobile device is being used on the TV or projector.
 To overcome this, you could provide a computer that is permanently connected to the TV or projector to run this software so that it can display students’ mobile devices.

 There are a number of specialist hardware solutions that are used to display a mobile device on a bigger screen.
-Common examples include the Apple TV, Chromecast, ‘Miracast’ solutions (that support the ‘Miracast’ protocol) and an increasing number of devices that support multiple platforms but which require an app to be installed on devices to work.
+Common examples include the Apple TV, Chromecast, ‘Miracast’ solutions (that support the ‘Miracast’ protocol) such as the Microsoft Display Adapter and an increasing number of devices that support multiple platforms but which require an app to be installed on devices to work.

 The mobile devices connect wirelessly to them and are able to ‘play’, ‘throw’, ‘cast’ or ‘mirror’ their screens.
 Some projectors or TV’s may have in-built capability but, unless it uses the Miracast protocol, this can be limited to particular proprietary standards, such as Sony’s or Samsung’s systems that only work between their own brands of TVs and mobile devices.